juhasev/sample-ninja-help/panel-settings-blacklisted.md

 ## Blacklisted

-Type in the email address you would like to find and click on the **delete** -button to remove the email address from the blacklist.
+Type in the email address you would like to find and click on the **remove panelists** -button at the bottom of the table to remove the email address(es) from the blacklist.